quark-zju/gerrit-frontend/README.md

 FAQ
 ---
-Q: How does it read gerrit data?
+#### Q: How does it read gerrit data?
 A: Data are read via Gerrit API.
 Gerrit 2.8.4-15 has been tested.
 Other versions may work fine.

-Q: Does it work for gerrit that needs authorization?
+#### Q: Does it work for gerrit that needs authorization?
 A: Yes.
 Just set HTTP passwords at `/passwords`.

-Q: Is there a cache?
+#### Q: Is there a cache?
 A: Yes.
-Data are stored in database.
+Data are stored in database server-side.
 When a change is fully imported, visit it again won't emit any HTTP request.

+#### Q: Is AJAX required to load revisions, files and diff changes?
+A: No. One HTTP request per change.
+Things like syntax highlighting, calculating diff are completed in client-side (browser).

-Q: How do I force a change to be updated?
+#### Q: How do I force a change to be updated?
 A: Append `?update=1` to the URL to fetch new revisions.
 Use `?update=2` to force reloading more (mostly existing) contents, which is useful to fix a broken import.

-Q: I don't need asynchronous importing.
+#### Q: I don't need asynchronous importing.
 What to do?
 A: Set related host's `is_local_net` attribute to `true`.

 Background Story